How to keep expenses as a sole trader: a simple system that works

 - Tools and equipment (either as an expense or capital allowance)

-- Vehicle costs (fuel, servicing, insurance, MOT, breakdown cover) — either actual costs or HMRC mileage rate of 45p per mile for first 10,000 miles
+- Vehicle costs (fuel, servicing, insurance, MOT, breakdown cover) — either actual costs or HMRC mileage rate of 45p per mile for the first 10,000 miles

 - Van purchase (through Annual Investment Allowance)